HiFo-Prompt: Prompting with Hindsight and Foresight for LLM-based Automatic Heuristic Design

 To provide a more comprehensive empirical validation and to assess the robustness of our framework, we conducted further evaluations of the online Bin Packing Problem (BPP) on a broader and more challenging set of Weibull-distributed instances.
 These instances, which more closely mimic real-world scenarios than uniform distributions, were generated following the protocol established in prior work on LLM-based heuristic discovery ~\citep{romera2024}.
 Table~\ref{tab:bpp weibull} presents a detailed comparative analysis of our method against a wide spectrum of competitors, including both classical, widely-adopted handcrafted heuristics (First Fit, Best Fit) and a suite of contemporary approaches based on Large Language Models.

 For each combination of bin capacity and problem size, the dataset includes five unique instances.
 Performance is quantified by the average percentage gap to the known theoretical lower bound across these instances, where a smaller value signifies a more efficient and effective packing solution.

-The empirical results unequivocally demonstrate the superior performance of the heuristic we have discovered.
+The empirical results demonstrate the superior performance of the heuristic we have discovered.
 As shown in the table, our method consistently outperforms all baseline methods in nearly every setting, securing the smallest average gap in 8 out of the 9 distinct configurations tested.
 This highlights a remarkable level of consistency and dominance.
 The only exception is the (Capacity=100, Size=10k) case, where Funsearch achieves a marginally lower gap.

 However, our method's strong performance across the entire parameter space underscores its greater reliability and generalizability compared to methods that may excel only in specific, narrow scenarios.
 Notably, our approach scales gracefully, achieving extremely low gap values (e.g., 0.41\%, 0.42\%) on the largest and most complex problems, significantly surpassing both traditional algorithms and other state-of-the-art LLM-driven frameworks.
 This comprehensive evaluation on challenging instances further validates the efficacy of our evolutionary framework, showcasing its capacity to discover sophisticated and high-performance heuristics that are robust across varied problem characteristics.